0

 Best schooling fishes for planted tanks

-Fish and other livestock add movement to a tank and algae eaters can help keep the tank clean.
-For planted tanks, it is better to avoid herbivorous fish or aggressive diggers, and important to be watchful when tuning CO2 injection as excessive levels will asphyxiate fish.
-Otherwise, choosing fish is a matter of personal choice.
-From an aquascaping perspective, schooling fish makes a good complement to landscapes.
+Fish and other animals add movement to a tank, and algae eaters can help keep the tank clean.
+For planted tanks, it is better to avoid herbivorous fish or aggressive diggers, and it is important to be careful when adjusting the CO2 injection, as excessive levels will suffocate fish.
+Otherwise, the choice of fish is a matter of personal preference.
+From an aquascaping perspective, schooling fish are a good addition to landscapes.

 Good Shoaling Fish